Square’s Beginnings – The App and Square Reader

 Square Appointments Review

 The good news is – Square Appointments is much better than Bookfresh was.
-The Appointments interface is typical of what we’re used to seeing from Square: simple, minimal interfaces and functionality to get the job done.
+The Appointments interface is typical of what we’re used to seeing from Square: simple, minimal interfaces and functionality that gets the job done.

 Square offers the following important features that business owners are looking for in appointment booking software: